An exploration of the best process for keeping Non-Domestic Rates data up to date and the potential benefits

 There is no better way of proving this point than by finding properties that are not rated, either for Business Rates or Council Tax.
 Money really is the winner.
 Keep a list of everything you report, and make sure the person in charge knows that you are personally responsible for identifying that additional revenue.

 The problem is that there is a chicken and egg situation here - really you need a 100% match to NDR and Council Tax (or very close), with cross-references loaded into your system, to do this effectively.
 We basically did this independently of our taxation department, with them providing weekly extracts from their system, so that the administrative burden is on us.
-It helps to do this, because if they don’t need to provide any direct resource input, you don’t need to convince them of the merits at that stage.
+It helps to do this because if they don’t need to provide any direct resource input, you don’t need to convince them of the merits at that stage.
 You don’t necessarily need them to have UPRN’s in their system and DTF updates for this to work, though it would help.

-Once you have this, you’re in an ideal position to identify very quickly if you receive an enquiry from another department about a property which doesn’t have a taxation crossreference.
+Once you have this, you’re in an ideal position to identify very quickly if you receive an enquiry from another department about a property that doesn’t have a taxation crossreference.
 The more systems your LLPG is linked to, the more of these you get – it’s important to put in place a good (user-friendly) feedback mechanism for departments to use.

 The next step then is to build a relationship with any visiting/inspection officers your Council has.
 These are normally people who have been doing the job for many years and are familiar with their existing way of working.
-You can help them - the LLPG allows you to produce maps (or even intranetbased systems) that will show them the layouts of industrial estates etc. which I can guarantee cause them major headaches.
-Win these guys over and you’re halfway there, because they will see the value of what you can offer and help to explain the benefits of your work to their managers.
+You can help them - the LLPG allows you to produce maps (or even intranet-based systems) that will show them the layouts of industrial estates etc. which I can guarantee cause them major headaches.
+Win these guys over and you’re halfway there because they will see the value of what you can offer and help to explain the benefits of your work to their managers.

 A couple of years ago Barnsley MBC won the Financial Award at the Exemplar awards partly as a result of proving that we identified around £80,000 savings/additional revenue from taxation.
 Since then we have continued to accrue savings and additional revenues in excess of £50,000.
 We’re also going through a process right now of matching with a commercial business directory supplier and have identified another 60 ‘leads’ which NDR are investigating prior to localisation in April.
 We will produce a further case study on this in due course, once the financial benefits have been quantified.